Graph database: Resource Description Framework (RDF)

-In an RDF graph model, the addition of information is each represented with a separate node.
+In an RDF graph model, each addition of information is represented with a separate node.
 For example, imagine a scenario where a user has to add a name property for a person represented as a distinct node in the graph.
 In a labeled-property graph model, this would be done with an addition of a name property into the node of the person.
 However, in an RDF, the user has to add a separate node called hasName connecting it to the original person node.
 Specifically, an RDF graph model is composed of nodes and arcs.
 An RDF graph notation or a statement is represented by: a node for the subject, a node for the object, and an arc for the predicate.
 A node may be left blank, a literal and/or be identified by a URI.
 An arc may also be identified by a URI.
 A literal for a node may be of two types: plain (untyped) and typed.
 A plain literal has a lexical form and optionally a language tag.
 A typed literal is made up of a string with a URI that identifies a particular datatype.
 A blank node may be used to accurately illustrate the state of the data when the data does not have a URI.